baiyun-jing/gwe/content/posts/jmps_event.md

 For the first half of this event, each researcher will discuss their JMP context + results.
 For the second half, we will shift to Q+A and broad discussion questions.
 [Alex Albright](https://scholar.harvard.edu/apalbright) and [Steph Kestelman](https://skestelman.github.io/) will moderate with questions from the audience.
 Audience members can submit questions via the Zoom chat during the event or via [this form](https://forms.gle/rMLJnaj55e6ySSuY7) before the event.

-There will also a 30 min *gather.town* hang afterwards for any attendees and panelists who are interested in continuing the conversation.
+There will also be a 30 min *gather.town* hang afterwards for any attendees and panelists who are interested in continuing the conversation.
 We will share that link at the end of the webinar.